matthewoden/CFEnv/README.md

 ## Local Development.

-Use the `.env` file to set up your local environemtn before testing.
+Use the `.env` file to set up your local environement before testing.